chenderson5280/Pic-Chore-project/README.md

 ![alt text](/assets/CameraScreen.jpeg)
 <br>
 <h3> Chore Screen <h3>
 <p> Finally the Chore Screen.
 Here users can chat to other users about the chore to be done.
 The picture(s) taken at the Create Screen will be displayed below the chat.
-Below the picture is a 'Submit' button; after the chore is complete, pressing the submit button will bring the camera up for taking a picture of the chore complete.   </p>
+Below the picture is a 'Submit' button; after the chore is complete, pressing the submit button will bring the camera up for taking a picture of the chore complete.
+The new picture will then be sent to the first user / creator of the chore for checking.   </p>

 ![alt text](/assets/ChoreScreen.png)